Optimize risk prediction after myocardial infarction through artificial intelligence and multidimensional evaluation

 Importance of Prediction Tools

-Giving these competing risks prediction tools to forecast ischemic and bleeding risks is of paramount importance to inform clinical decisions.
-However, their current precision is limited.
+Giving these competing risks prediction tools to forecast ischemic and bleeding events is of paramount importance to inform clinical decisions, but their current precision is limited.
+Improving event prediction by discovering novel and innovative markers of risk would have a tremendous impact on therapeutic decisions and patients’ outcomes.

 Hypothesis